jeregill/dibs/README.md

 and booking system, and can also leave reviews for their favorite barbershops.
 Dibs is an all-in-one platform for both barbershop customers and owners to manage their personal care needs.

+*For Graders: Please message one of the team members on Slack if you would like credentials for a pre-populated user*

 ## Goals Overview